LiamBindle/sequence/docs/std.md

 # Standard Toolkit

-The standard toolkit are the basic collection of methods that are built into ZVM.
-This toolkit provides the methods for scripting logic such as branching (if-else-endif), looping (begin-while-repeat), and working with the stack, and data methods for loading/storing/deleting local variables, global variables, and JSON data.
+The standard toolkit is the collection of methods that are built into ZVM.
+The standard toolkit provides the methods for scripting logic such as branching (if-else-endif), looping (begin-while-repeat), and working with the stack, and data methods for loading/storing/deleting local variables, global variables, and JSON data.